axfrancois123/Project2/README.md

 -

 ## DATA
 The data for this project was found in a CSV dataset located in https://data.world/nasa/meteorite-landings.
-This dataset contained over 45,000 entries
+This dataset contained over 45,000 entries which was converted into a database using SQL.